Immigration documentary’s protagonist faces deportation

-MIAMI (AP) — The protagonist of an award-winning documentary that chronicles the plight of immigrants detained at a for-profit facility has been taken into custody again, years after his release.
+MIAMI (AP) — The protagonist of an award-winning documentary chronicling the plight of immigrants held at a for-profit facility was supposed to be celebrating at a film premiere in Miami.
+Instead, Claudio Rojas is back at another immigration detention facility’s cell, facing deportation.

-Attorney Sandy Pineda said on Monday that 53-year-old Claudio Rojas was complying with a required visit when he was detained last week.
-Pineda says the Argentine faces deportation after being denied a request that allows certain immigrants in the country illegally to stay.
+Sandy Pineda, his attorney, said Rojas has been taken into custody again, years after his release.

-Rojas was set to attend the Miami premiere of “The Infiltrators” on Tuesday.
+Rojas, 53, was complying with a periodic visit that is required by the government when he was jailed last week.
+The Argentine faces deportation after being denied a request that allows certain immigrants who are in the country illegally to stay, despite a pending visa application, Pineda said.

-The documentary won two awards at the Sundance Film Festival last month.
-It centers on a mission to infiltrate the facility to get Rojas and others out in 2012, when he was detained for overstaying his visa.
+Rojas was scheduled to attend the Miami premiere of “The Infiltrators” on Tuesday.

 Most Read Nation & World Stories